20 Epic Facts About The Lord of the Rings Trilogy

 9. CHRISTOPHER LEE WANTED TO PLAY GANDALF.

-10. BOB WEINSTEIN REALLY WANTED TO KILL A HOBBIT.
+10. THE PRODUCER REALLY WANTED TO KILL A HOBBIT.

-Early on in the development process, before it found its eventual home at New Line Cinema, The Lord of the Rings trilogy was being made at Miramax with Harvey and Bob Weinstein.
+Early on in the development process, before it found its eventual home at New Line Cinema, The Lord of the Rings trilogy was being made at Miramax.
 As Peter Jackson would later recall, Bob Weinstein really, really thought one of the four main Hobbits should die: “‘Well, we can’t have [all of them surviving],’ he said, ‘we’ve got to kill a Hobbit!
 I don’t care which one; you can pick—I’m not telling you who it should be: you pick out who you want to kill, but we’ve really got to kill one of those Hobbits!’
 In situations like that, you just nod and smile and say, ‘Well, that’s something we can consider.’”

 11. SEAN BEAN TREKKED UP A MOUNTAIN IN COSTUME.